Bijman/srb2bld/README.md

           Then choose "Build SRB2 Custom", when running script.

-     10. Other environment variables to use.
+     13. Other environment variables to use.
 To activate them with value "1", do for example "export SRB2BLDDEBUG=1":

          - SRB2BLDDEBUG - Getting verbose output from script.
 Useful for reporting issues in https://github.com/bijman/srb2bld/issues.

          - SRB2BLDDEVMODE - For developers, who want to modify build's source code.
 Disables cleaning build and resetting changes to build's source code.

+         - SRB2BLDNOCCACHE - Disable ccache.

 ```

 # Notes